Kammerlader: Rimfire conversions

 A number of the kammerladers were also converted with the Remington action, by replacing the receivers but keeping the barrels and woodwork.
 These can be distinguished from ordinary Remington M1867s by having a shorter receiver with more rounded corners.
 It is unknown how many kammerladers were modified in this fashion.

-Models
+Variants

 Naval Kammerlader M1857, with serial number 1.
 The tag secured to the rifle is the official approval of the model.
 Note that this rifle has not been modified to the M1857/67 standard.

 The kammerlader rifles were manufactured over a period of 25 years (1842 to 1867) in a wide range of both military and civilian models.
 Almost all the military rifles were modified once or more, resulting in a very wide range of different models for a collector to collect.